-Developed by Tony Stark, J.A.R.V.I.S. was an intelligent bot that responds to the user’s thoughts.
-Connected to global information networks, it used holograms as an interface to communicate with Stark and give him access to anything he needs or wants.
+Developed by Tony Stark, J.A.R.V.I.S.
+(Just A Rather Very Intelligent System) is an intelligent and self-aware bot that responds to Tony.
+Connected to global information networks, it used holograms as an interface to communicate with Tony and give him access to any information he needs.

-Apple and Google created their own versions of Jarvis for their users in the form of Siri and Google Assistant (which would have functionality like Jarvis at a low dimension).
-Businesses are creating their own platforms to connect with customers, answer their queries, and a lot more that a human would do.
+Apple and Google created their versions of J.A.R.V.I.S. for their users in the form of Siri and Google Assistant (which would have functionality like J.A.R.V.I.S. at a low dimension).
+Businesses are using this technology to connect with customers, answer their queries and maintain a good customer satisfaction rate.

 A Brief History of Chatbots

-While many of us would agree that chatbot has become a buzzword only half a year back, but the concept has its existence from the time when people started developing ways to interact with computers.
+While many would agree that chatbot has become a buzzword recently, but the concept has its existence from the time when people started developing ways to interact with computers.
 The first-ever chatbot was introduced even before the launch of personal computers.
 It was developed by MIT Artificial Intelligence Laboratory by Joseph Weizenbaum in 1966 and was named Eliza.